graphql/graphql-spec/spec/Section 2 -- Language.md

 arguments which alter their behavior.
 These arguments often map directly to function arguments within a GraphQL service's implementation.

-In this example, we want to fetch a specific user (requested via the `id` argument) and their profile picture of a specific `size`:
+In this example, we want to query a specific user (requested via the `id` argument) and their profile picture of a specific `size`:

 ```graphql example